 MDMMS schedules the firmware update.

 The device wakes up and receives a notification that firmware update is requested.
-This may require additional action by the user (e.g., plugging the device into a power source during the update process) and by the MDMMS to establish a communication channel between the MDM and the device to perform the data transfer and/or execute the update process.
+This may require additional action by the user (e.g. plugging the device into a power source during the update process) and by the MDMMS to establish a communication channel between the MDM and the device to perform the data transfer and/or execute the update process.

 The device returns to a sleep state.